MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 The sample code below shows a simple way to load hmp format genotypic data, using the attach.big.matrix() function.
 If you have a genotype map, you can also add it here.

-In order to generate rMVP usable files, we first need to use the `MVP.Data()` function from the rMVP package.
+To generate rMVP usable files, we first need to use the `MVP.Data()` function from the rMVP package.
 Two of the most common types of data used in genomics are HapMap and VCF formats.
 We load each type of data with different parameters.

 ##### 7.1.1.
 Generating rMVP readable files, VCF data version:
 If the genotypic data is in VCF (Variant Call Format), we use the following command: